zulip/zulip/docs/documentation/api.md

 ### Description

-At the top of any REST endpoint documentation page, where you'll want to explain what the endpoint does in clear English, and any important notes on how to use it correctly or what it's good or bad for.
+At the top of any REST endpoint documentation page, you'll want to explain what the endpoint does in clear English.
+Including important notes on how to use it correctly or what it's good or bad for.
 These sections should almost always contain a link to the documentation of the relevant feature in `/help/`.